 DCAS meets regularly for informational programs and membership meetings.
-These meetings alternately take place at Gibson Woods Nature Center (Lake County) and Indiana Dunes National Park Headquarters (Porter County), unless specified.
+In 2021, these programs and meetings will be conducted through Zoom with Live Streaming through Facebook.
 Field Trips have different meeting locations as listed below.

 COVID-19 Guidelines are ever changing.
-See the website and Facebook page for the latest program and trip updates.
-Currently, all trips require registration at the event link.
-Programs are offered in person with limited capacity and online via the Zoom platform.
+See the website and Facebook page for the latest program and Bird Walk updates.
+Currently, all Bird Walks require registration at the event link.

 Upcoming Meetings and Programs:

 All times are Central Time (Chicago Time)

 Thursday, October 21, 2021 7:00 PM Central Time & on Zoom

 Program: Restoring the Great Lakes for Birds and People.

 Presented by Daniel Suarez, Conservation Manager at Audubon Great Lakes.
 On Zoom Meeting ID: 839 6338 5268 Passcode: 490760

 Daniel will present the National Audubon Society's Vision: Restoring the Great Lakes for Birds And People, talk about some of the projects and programs making a positive impact in the Calumet region and how you can get involved.

 National Audubon Society has identified 12 nearshore watersheds of more than 10,000 miles of Great Lakes shoreline.
 In the Calumet (Northwest Indiana & Southeast Chicago) region, this includes 15,000 acres of high-priority coastal wetlands.